PlayEveryWare/eos_plugin_for_unity/docs/macOS/readme_macOS.md

 **Native libraries**

-* Run `Tools > Bulid Libraries > Mac` to build the dylibs needed for the mac build.
+* Run `Tools -> Build Libraries -> Mac` to build the dylibs needed for the mac build.
-    * Set the path of `make` at `Preferences > EOS Plugin > Platform Library Build Settings > Make path`
+    * Set the path of `make` at `Preferences -> EOS Plugin -> Platform Library Build Settings -> Make path`
     * By default the path is `/usr/bin/make` or `usr/local/bin/make`
-* Alternatively, manually use the makefile in `NativeCode/DynamicLibraryLoaderHelper_macOS/` by opening the terminal at the folder and run the command `make install`
+* Alternatively, manually use the makefile in `NativeCode/DynamicLibraryLoaderHelper_macOS/` by opening the terminal at the folder and running the command `make install`

 ## Mac Specific Caveats

 * If running the plugin in UnityEditor, after modifying the configuration settings, a UnityEditor reboot is needed for the changes to take place.

 * With Unity `2021.3.8f1` on Mac, building while overwriting the old build causes some weird behavior.
-Delete the old build before compiling a new build to avoid this problem
+Delete the old build or perform a "clean" before compiling in order to avoid this problem.